 Clearly, from a collector's perspective, the Series 1 and 2 cards are scarce in the secondhand market, and none more so than the elusive foils.
 Series 1 foils are in the style of Japanese soft prism stickers.
 Podwall joked that many of these beauties were probably used as stickers and the card backs thrown away.
 Even more elusive are the Series 2 foils.
 Through a great stroke of good fortune, I was able to find my last missing card in an ebay lot while trying to price other SM goodies.
 All the rest came from card networking.
 They're really that hard to find.

 Series 3 is much more common.
 Generally Cardzillion auctions will be these cards alone.
 It isn't even so bad finding the foils for this set, if you're willing to be a bit patient and willing to pay.
-This set was the first I personally found out about, so I guess it is technically rivals with Dart 2 for my undying affection and the creation of this site.
+This set was the first I personally found out about, so it is technically rivals with Dart 2 for my undying affection and the creation of this site.

 Scans